 - Ann Schwarz

-- I'm a children's writer and published author of adult short fiction.
-I also do freelance writing as a paid book reviewer, and as a regular contributor for Spirit and Truth publishing on their Living the Word series.
-I'm a wife and mom to two great kids, three dogs, a cat, and a very small box turtle.
+- I'm a published author of short fiction for kids and adults.
+I have an MFA in Creative Writing from Spalding University.
+I'm a former content writer for Spirit and Truth publishing on their Living the Word series.
+I've also worked as a paid book reviewer and as a student editor for The Louisville Review literary magazine.
+I'm a wife and mom to two great kids, three dogs, and a cat.
 I love books, movies, gardening, kids, and animals.

 Tuesday, February 16, 2016

 Also, we often idealize the new, forgetting that with the return of warmer weather come those annoying little natty bugs.
 The ones that make it hard to enjoy the sunshine as they try to fly up your nose or into your mouth. .

 So, this season of lent, a good time of self reflection, I am trying to continually remind myself to enjoy the moment and appreciate the positives of winter.
 For instance, even though it too cold to be outside for very long this means it's a good time to enjoy indoor pleasures without feeling guilty.
 These include watching my favorite shows on TV and whittling down my to-be-read pile of books.

 Another good thing about this season of cold, wet, sometimes snowy weather is the fact you can get your exercise indoors where no one can see you.
 This has the added advantage of not having to worry about sunscreen, bug spray, or how smoothly shaven your legs may be beforehand.
 Instead of giving something up for lent I agreed to be committed to getting in some sort of physical fitness six days out of the week.